Frequently Asked Questions

 Will these services be available to all parts of Oregon?

 Yes.
-The measure calls for at least one Addiction Recovery Center in each coordinated care organization service area in the state.
-Each Center will provide 24/7 triage, to assess a client’s need for immediate medical or other treatment.
-Staff at the Centers will conduct a comprehensive behavioral health needs assessment for each client and provide warm hand-offs to services.
+The measure calls for at least one Behavioral Health Resource Network (BHRN) in each Oregon county.
+Each BHRN will provide 24/7 triage, to assess a client’s need for immediate medical or other treatment.
+Staff at BHRNs will conduct a comprehensive behavioral health needs assessment for each client and provide warm hand-offs to services.
 There will also be a telephonic Center to ensure access.

 How will the Act improve the system?